-FOR MORE INFORMATION about this report or for all general problems concerning leaks, meters, hydrants, or mains, call James Boliver at the Water Division at (508) 278-8631 (Monday through Friday, 7 a.m. to 3 p.m.) or send email to jboliver@uxbridge-ma.gov.
+WHO TO CONTACT For more information about this report or for all general problems concerning leaks, meters, hydrants, or mains, call James Boliver at the Water Division at (508) 278-8631 (Monday through Friday, 7 a.m. to 3 p.m.) or email at: jboliver@uxbridge-ma.gov.

-EMERGENCY: For emergency service after business hours, please call the Uxbridge Police at (508) 278-7755.
+Emergency: For emergency service after business hours, please call the Uxbridge Police at (508) 278-7755.

-BILLING AND INFORMATION: For billing, final readings, and other customer service questions, please call the Department of Public Works (DPW) Office at (508) 278-8616.
+Billing and Information: For billing, final readings, and other customer service questions, call the Department of Public Works (DPW) Office at (508) 278-8616.

-This report will be posted in the Uxbridge Town Hall, on the Town's web site (www.uxbridge-ma.gov), and at the Uxbridge Public Library.
+This report will be posted in the Uxbridge Town Hall, on the Town's website (www.uxbridge-ma.gov) and at the Uxbridge Public Library.
 Extra copies will also be available in the DPW Office located at 147 Hecla Street.